Delali97/Terraform-EC2/README.md

 PART 2
 - Draw an Architecture for your web-application using draw.io
 - Save the user data code in a .sh file

+PART 3
+- Docker can also be installed in place of httpd